Hollowness effect and entropy in high energy elastic scattering: Introduction

 The proton-proton ($pp$) and antiproton-proton ($\bar{p}p$) elastic scattering at high energies remain as one of the most surprising open issues of the collision processes.
 Some of these open questions may be solved by the new phase of the so-called High Luminosity Large Hadron Collider (HL--LHC), which will deliver 3 ab$^{-1}$ of integrated luminosity \cite{CERN-YR-2019-007}.
 In the future, other issues certainly will arise, resulting in the construction of novel models or the improvement of the present-day ones.

 As well-known, the geometric point of view of $pp$ and $\bar{p}p$ scattering is an important tool to describe its dynamics, furnishing insights as well as approaches for the non-perturbative QCD.
-Of course, protons and antiprotons are not point-like objects, but at high energies, they behave quite similar to the black disk picture of classical optics, as can be observed in the experimental results obtained over decades.
-However, recent experimental results and model approaches indicate this picture is not accurate enough.
+Of course, (anti)protons are not point-like objects, but in wide energy range, they behave similar to the black disk picture \cite{anisovich_nikonov,V.V.Anisovich.M.A.Matveev.V.A.Nikonov.Int.J.Mod.Phys.A31.1645019.2016} of classical optics, as can be observed in the experimental results obtained over last decades \cite{sdcvaocvm}.
+Correspondence to the black disk means a large probability of absorption (approaches to unity, strictly speaking) for some range of the quantity used in a certain model.
+Usually, that quantity is the impact parameter $b$.
+It should be clarified that the above statement, concerning the behavior of the (anti)protons, describes only a qualitative approach to the black disk regime at an accuracy level $\sim 10\%$ for values $b \to 0$.
+In general, it believes that hadrons slowly turns into BEL (Blacker -- Edger -- Larger) with the increase of $s$ \cite{Cheng-book-1987,Barone-book-2002}.
+However, some recent experimental results and model approaches, briefly discussed below, indicate this picture is not accurate enough.
+Thus, the situation is quite complicated as well as far from an unambiguous physical conclusion.
+The new experimental and phenomenological studies will be crucially important for a deeper understanding of the geometry of the interaction region concerning the hadronic, in particular, $pp$, $\bar{p}p$ collisions.